Gap probability for products of random matrices in the critical regime: Introduction

 In the scope of random matrix theory, the results for gap probabilities, exact and asymptotic, can be found in Deift, Its, and Krasovsky~\cite{DeiftItsKrasovsky}, in Forrester~\cite[Chapters 8, 9]{Forrester}, in Forrester and Witte~\cite{ForresterWitteI, ForresterWitteII}, in Krasovsky~\cite{Krasovsky}, and in Tracy and Widom~\cite{TracyWidomI,TracyWidomII, TracyWidomIII, TracyWidomIV}; see also references therein.
 Applications of gap probabilities and related quantities to combinatorics and statistical mechanics are discussed in Deift~\cite{Deift} and in Baik, Deift, and Suidan~\cite{BaikDeiftSuidan}.
 In the context of representation theory of the infinite symmetric and unitary groups, the gap probabilities are studied in Borodin and Deift~\cite{BorodinDeift} and in Deift, Krasovsky, and Vasilevska~\cite{DeiftKrasovskyVasilevska}.

 In this paper we consider point processes formed by singular values of the products of i.i.d. complex Gaussian matrices with i.i.d. entries.
 The determinantal structure of such processes was first established in Akemann and Burda~\cite{AkemannBurda}, in Akemann, Kieburg, and Wei~\cite{AkemannKieburgWei}, and in Akemann, Ipsen, and Kieburg~\cite{AkemannIpsenKieburg}.
-These authors write the correlation kernels in terms of the Meijer G-functions.
-Later on, Kuijlaars and Zhang~\cite{KuijlaarsZhang} discovered an alternative double contour integral representation for these kernels.
+Originally, the corresponding correlation kernels were given in terms of the Meijer G-functions; later on, an alternative double contour integral representation was discovered by Kuijlaars and Zhang~\cite{KuijlaarsZhang}.

-Scaling limits of the described objects produce a variety of new limiting correlation kernels and thus a variety of new determinantal point processes.
-A manifestation of the universality and fundamental importance of these limiting determinantal processes lies in the fact that they are also scaling limits of combinatorial models without a priori relation to random matrices, much like it is the case for the classical Airy, Bessel, and sine processes.
+Scaling limits of the kernels related to the products of random matrices produces a variety of new limiting kernels and thus a variety of new determinantal point processes.
+A manifestation of the universality and fundamental importance of these determinantal processes lies in the fact that they are also scaling limits of combinatorial models without a priori relation to random matrices, much like it is the case for the classical Airy, Bessel, and sine processes.
 For further information see Ahn~\cite{Ahn}, and Borodin, Gorin and Strahov~\cite{BorodinGorinStrahov}.

-We are concerned with the asymptotic regime in which both the matrix size and the number of factors in the product approach infinity in such a way that their ratio converges to a positive number.
-The study of this regime was initiated by Akemann, Burda, and Kieburg in~\cite{AkemannBurdaKieburg1, AkemannBurdaKieburg2}; the scaling limit of the corresponding kernel was obtained by Liu, Wang, and Wang~\cite{LiuWangWang}.
-Following the latter paper, we refer to this scaling limit as to the~\textit{critical kernel} and to the corresponding process as to the~\textit{critical determinantal process}.
-We examine a specific gap probability, the probability of having no particles of the critical process in the interval~$(a,+\infty)$, $a>0$.
+We are concerned with the scaling limit near the soft edge under the condition that both the matrix size and the number of factors in the product approach infinity in such a way that their ratio converges to a positive number.
+The study of this asymptotic regime was initiated by Akemann, Burda, and Kieburg in~\cite{AkemannBurdaKieburg1, AkemannBurdaKieburg2}; the scaling limit of the corresponding kernel was obtained by Liu, Wang, and Wang~\cite{LiuWangWang}.
+Following the latter paper, we refer to this limiting kernel as to the~\textit{critical kernel} and to the corresponding process as to the~\textit{critical determinantal process}.
+We examine a special case of the gap probability for the critical process, the probability of having no particles in the interval~$(a,+\infty)$.